waltermeyer/waltermeyer.github.io/_posts/2015-5-23-3D-Printing.md

 	}

-Now, OpenSCAD can get really complicated, so those simple examples and then you can go down the "rabbit hole" of the OpenSCAD documentation on your own [here](http://en.wikibooks.org/wiki/Category:OpenSCAD_User_Manual).
+Now, OpenSCAD can get really complicated, so start with those simple examples and then you can go down the "rabbit hole" of the OpenSCAD documentation on your own [here](http://en.wikibooks.org/wiki/Category:OpenSCAD_User_Manual).